Laura Turnbull

 Bring roses for the jump, for the lights,

-for the MUSS, for mili in the endzone -
+for the MUSS, for mili in the end zone -

 thundering through grievous thorns,